Computers and Vision

 - The two things that finally helped me see my PC were getting a PC prescription a lot farther away than several optometrists wanted to give me, and lowering my monitor.
 Before that, I could see, but I was in pain after about 2 hours.
 Now I can see, and am not in pain.
 I don’t know if I took the tests wrong, or if I fall outside the typical vision pattern, or both, or something else, but at least one of the articles below suggests that PC glasses should be focussed farther away than the front of the monitor distance.
 Lowering the monitor helped me because I don’t converge my eyes all that well (I tend to see double any time I’m tired or relaxed), and I converge better looking down than up.

-Here are some interesting and possibly
+- Here are some interesting and possibly useful articles:

 - Computer Vision Syndrome and Computer Glasses (from Macular Degeneration Support)